Tom Seaver's top 10 moments

 George Thomas Seaver was an artist.
 The comparison became hackneyed from overuse during the right-hander’s heyday.
 But the shortchanged generations who never saw him pitch must learn that Seaver, like a great painter, sculptor or musician, routinely created works exuding power and beauty.
 His classic drop-and-drive delivery, which was so exaggerated that his right knee would scrape the mound, became his signature, as well as the source of his searing velocity.

-In honor of Seaver, who passed away at the age of 75, here’s a top 10 list of “Tom Terrific’s” most memorable games and accomplishments.
+In honor of Seaver's birthday, here’s a top 10 list of “Tom Terrific’s” most memorable games and accomplishments.

 1. The imperfect game